hindu-comm/mail_stream_advaita-l/2017/09/Accounting_for_Brahm/75__Praveen_R._Bhat.md

 >>
 >> >
 >>
->> ​Thanks for highlighting an important point​.
+>> Thanks for highlighting an important point.
 This is unfortunately lost
 >> on
 >> many who take the literal interpretation of sarvaM brahma; that is without
 >> bAdhasAmAnAdhikaraNyam!